-The schools are committed to working in partnership with all parents in the best interests of their child and will provide an annual report for all parents on their child's progress.
+The academy is committed to working in partnership with all parents in the best interests of their child and will provide an annual report for all parents on their child's progress.

-Where a pupil is receiving SEND support, the schools will regularly liaise with parents in setting outcomes and reviewing progress.
-The class teacher, supported by the SENCO, will meet with the parents once a term, where possible.
+Where a pupil is receiving SEND support, the academy will regularly liaise with parents in setting outcomes and reviewing progress.
+The class teacher, supported by the SENCO, will meet with the parents three times each year.

-The planning that the schools implement will help parents and pupils with SEND express their needs, wishes and goals, and will:
+The planning that the academy implements will help parents and pupils with SEND express their needs, wishes and goals, and will: